You probably have run into an ad like this:

 The reality is that only hitting low six figures in revenue as a business owner means that a lot of regular employees are making more than you are.
 It's why doctors often sell out their practice to hospitals, they want to practice medicine, and have realized that going on their own comes with a lot of headaches plus may not even pay better.

-Sure it is, and it's a good sign that you have the foundation for a scalable business if you can get that much revenue coming in.
+If you can get to six figures, you probably have the foundation for a scalable business.
 But let's take a typical example of a coach, we'll call him Fred.

-Fred is making good money at a company but wants the freedom he keeps reading about from all these coaches and bloggers out there who are making the independent lifestyle look amazing and decides to strike out on his own as a coach.
-At first, it's tough to get clients, but eventually, after he hires a coach himself and learns how to get leads, he starts signing up clients.
+Fred is making good money at a company but wants the freedom he keeps reading about from all these coaches and bloggers who make the independent lifestyle look amazing and decides to strike out on his own as a coach.
+At first, getting clients was tough, but eventually, he started getting some paying customers.

-Had Fred stuck with it a few years longer and invested in learning more about how to run a real business rather than just creating a low paying high-stress job for himself, he probably would have been thrilled with the lifestyle he had created.
+Had Fred stuck with it a few years longer and invested in learning more about running a real business rather than just creating a low-paying high-stress job for himself, he probably would have been thrilled with the lifestyle he had created.
 Unfortunately, as Bill Gates said, “Most people overestimate what they can do in one year and underestimate what they can do in ten years.”

 “Most people overestimate what they can do in one year and underestimate what they can do in ten years.” -Bill Gates

-My point is your top line revenue is essential, yes, but ultimately profit is king, and it's probably going to take a whole lot more cash coming in than you expect to cover your expenses so that you can hit your goals.
-Being a business owner can be incredibly rewarding, plus ultimately give you more freedom and income than any job, but if your aim is only to produce $100k in revenue and you haven't thought through if you can truly live on what the bottom line will be or how many hours you'll have to work to get to where you want using your current strategy, you probably need to rework your business plan a little.
+My point is your top-line revenue is essential, yes, but ultimately profit is king, and it's probably going to take a whole lot more cash coming in than you expect.
+Being a business owner can be incredibly rewarding and give you more freedom and income than any job.
+Still, if your aim is only to produce $100k in revenue and you haven't thought through your expenses or how many hours you'll have to work to get to where you want using your current strategy, you probably need to rework your business plan a little.